 The interview is an opportunity to get to know an applicant in ways that can't be gleaned from a resume.
 While an applicant addresses a mix of questions about background, teaching experience, and the "ideal" classroom, the interviewer learns about his or her enthusiasm for teaching and dedication to the profession.
+For those interviewing for a teaching position, use these questions as guidelines to prepare.
 See key interview questions below.

 1. What is your educational background?